Words and terms used in the world of From The Waters.

 A potent stimulant with minor psychedelic properties.
 Induces euphoria.

-An Aelin city in the far west.
+A city located in the far west of Aelin.
 It is known for book printing and various literature focussed events and book fairs.

 A body of water between Tolpeic and Kenkuld.

-A Celestial Colour division specialising in Aelia, Celestials and velurea.
+An Aelish Celestial Colour division specialising in Aelia, other Celestials and velurea.

-The physical manifestation of an aelinuan, created by aetri.
+The physical manifestation of an aelinuan, created by aetri and sustained by aeryn.

 A relatively recently founded town in Aelin.

-Guardian family term.
-Refers to another Guardian who shares the same advocate.
+An Aelish Guardian family term that refers to another Guardian who shares the same advocate.
+Also a term used in families formed via famification.

 A city in Schmuu known for having the biggest sweet shop in the world (1.12 million square metres).